Bachelor of Science, Health and Physical Education, The Pennsylvania State University, 1983

 Matt has authored eight books, co-authored seven books and edited two books.
 In addition, he has authored more than 530 articles/columns on strength and fitness that have been featured in 48 different print publications, including American Fitness; Athletic Business; Athletic Journal; Coach and Athletic Director; Fitness Management; Jersey Firefighters; The Journal of Physical Education, Recreation & Dance; LAW and ORDER; Martial Arts Training; Muscular Development; New Jersey COPS; The New Jersey Police Chief; Pennsylvania Journal of Health, Physical Education, Recreation & Dance; Powerlifting Canada; Strength and Health; S.W.A.T; Tactical Response; Texas Coach; Training and Conditioning; Women's Sports and Fitness; and Wrestling USA.

-His equation to predict a one-repetition maximum (1-RM) from repetitions-to-fatigue has become one of the most highly popular equations of its kind, having been cited in more than 975 research studies (according to ResearchGate) and a favorite of recreational weightlifters across the world.
+In 1993, he introduced an equation (“the Brzycki formula”) to predict a one-repetition maximum (1-RM) from repetitions-to-fatigue in a paper that has been cited in more than 1,025 research studies (according to ResearchGate), making it one of the most highly popular equations of its kind and a favorite of recreational weightlifters across the world.

 In 2013, Matt was ranked #65 in the US, #70 in North America and #191 in the world among men aged 55 to 59 in the 400-meter dash (with a time of 1:05.80).